CONDITIONING ADVICE

-KOUMANAWA ropes are designed for feel, wear abrasion, stability and longevity after conditioning and initial ‘bedding-in’ usage.
+Both SHIZEN and KOUMANAWA are designed for feel, stability and longevity after conditioning and ‘bedding-in’.
 Users will note significantly low impurities, fibre loss, hairiness and nap.
-These factors are the result of careful selection of premium grade Corchorus olitorius (Tossa) fibre, stringent quality controls, and slow speed manufacturing on specialist machinery designed explicitly for jute cordage.
+These are the result of careful selection of premium grade fibre, stringent quality controls, and manufacturing on specialist machinery.
 Premium grade Tossa presents challenges, especially in regard to hydrophilic action and softness.
 The higher the grade, the more hydrophilic the fibre, which readily sucks in liquid.
-Compliance restricts twist that when laid too loose, compression waves generate through manufacturing machinery, leading to yarn and strand tension irregularities (yarn loops and imbalances).

 Batching

-In order for fibre to be manufactured to yarn it requires softening using oil in water.
-Due to availability and economics, commonly made using white petroleum oil – Jute Batching Oil (JBO) which has the advantage of requiring less time to soften in the piling stage.
-JBO effectively kills the fibre, making it wiry and impliable, and means it can be twisted looser with eg. lay suitable for heavy twine.
-Boiling/baking may reduce unappealing smell, but residue will always remain present within fibre.
+For fibre to be manufactured to yarn it requires softening using oil in water.
+Due to availability and economics, it’s commonly made using white petroleum Jute Batching Oil (JBO) which requires less time to soften in piling.
+JBO effectively kills fibre, making it wiry and less supple so it can be twisted looser with lay suitable for heavy farming twines.
+Processing can reduce unappealing smell, but residue will always remain present.
 Both methods weaken integrity.
-Care must be taken with the latter due to toxic gasses emitted.
-Beware there are several organic oils used in Vegetable Oil Treatment (VOT) batching, eg. castor, palm, rice bran and soybean, and do not produce the same results.
-The method of oil production is also critical to avoid rancidity.
-While castor, rice bran and soybean are manufactured relatively close to Bengal, soybean produces best batching results.
-Palm oil being significantly cheaper in bulk quantities, it is common to find in jute VOT, but due to intensive unethical farming considered environmentally unfriendly.
-Percentage mix ratio and quality of raw jute fibre will also have an impact on yarn and final rope quality.
+Care must be taken due to toxic gasses emitted.
+We use no JBO in our production.

-The goal is to process the raw rope to produce a soft, silky feel.
-This is best done with cold-pressed golden jojoba oil and berrywax (Japan wax; mokurō wax), and not beeswax which can produce a sticky feel and is non-vegan.
-Berrywax is ideally supplied in pellet form, and should be a creamy white colour.
-Blending should be done in a small pan on low heat.
-First melt the wax before adding jojoba oil.
-Then leave to fully cool before use.
+The goal is to process raw rope to produce a soft, silky feel.
+This is best with cold-pressed golden jojoba oil and berrywax (Japan/Mokurō wax), and not beeswax which produces a sticky feel.
+Berrywax is ideally supplied in pellets, and should be creamy white.
+Blending should be done in a pan on low heat.
+First melt wax before adding jojoba oil.
+Leave to cool before use.

 Preparation